vuldin/redpanda-instruqt-day2-operator/01-day2-operator-overview/assignment.md

 The following tools are already installed in your environment:
 - `helm`: helps you define, install, and upgrade applications running on Kubernetes.
 Helm is used to deploy the the Redpanda operator.
 - `kubectl`: lets you deploy applications, inspect and manage cluster resources, and view logs in Kubernetes cluster.
 - `rpk`: lets you manage your entire Redpanda cluster without the need to run a separate script for each function, as with Apache Kafka.
-The `rpk` commands handle everything from configuring nodes and low-level tuning to high-level general Redpanda tasks.
+The `rpk` commands handle everything from configuring nodes and kernel tuning to acting as a client to produce and consume data.
 - `yq`: a lightweight and portable command-line YAML processor written in Go

 Kubernetes